ApryseSDK/pdftron-react-native/README.md

 Defines menu items that can show when an annotation is selected.
 ##### overrideAnnotationMenuBehavior
-array of `Config.AnnotationMenu` string constants, optional Defines menu items that should skip default behaviour.
+array of `Config.AnnotationMenu` string constants, optional Defines menu items that should skip default behavior.
 ##### onAnnotationMenuPress
 function, optional
+Defines what happens on annotation menu press if it is passed in to `overrideAnnotationMenuBehavior`

 Parameters: